Olympic Development Program

 Who is Eligible?

 Any soccer player who is a New Hampshire resident and in good standing with the NHSA is eligible for consideration in the ODP provided that he/she meets the age requirements for the established age groups.
-A player may try out in the state association in which he or she is eligible to be registered; a player may not try out for the ODP in more than one state association.
+An out-of-state player may try out for NH ODP, but only after they have received permission from their home state to do so and NH ODP administration has approved their application.
+A player may not try out for the ODP in more than one state association.

 How are players selected?